pulp/pulp_installer/roles/pulp_webserver/README.md

   `nginx`.
 The other valid value is `apache`.
 * `pulp_configure_firewall` Install and configure a firewall.
 Valid values are `auto`, `firewalld`, and `none`.
 Defaults to `auto` (which is the same as `firewalld`, but may change in the future).
+* `pulp_firewalld_zone`: Define the firewalld zone to configure.
+Defaults to undefined, which uses the system's default zone, found in `/etc/firewalld/firewalld.conf`.
+  The most common example value is `public`.
 * `pulp_webserver_http_port`: Define the HTTP port to listen on.
 Defaults to `80`.
 * `pulp_webserver_https_port`: Define the HTTPS port to listen on.
 Defaults to `443`.
 * `pulp_webserver_disable_https`: Whether or not HTTPS should be disabled.
 Defaults to `false`.